Alexander Shatilov: Athletic career

 He competed for Israel at the 2016 Summer Olympics, in his third Olympic Games.
 He did not pass the qualifying round, after scoring a 14.066 in the men's horizontal bar and a 13.5 in his floor exercise.

 In April 2017, Shatilov won the bronze medal in the floor exercise at the European Artistic Gymnastics Championships in Cluj-Napoca, Romania.
 He received a 14.400 score.

 He was chosen to represent Israel at the 2020 Summer Olympics.
 However, with a 13.5, he did not qualify for the final of the 2020 Tokyo Olympic Games.

+Media Appearances

+In 2022, Shatilov won the 8th season of Israel's Rokdim Im Kokhavim ('Dancing with the Stars'), dancing with Nina Soloviev.